stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/saveoptions/_index.md

 ## SaveOptions class

 This is an abstract base class for classes that allow the user to specify additional options when saving a document into a particular format.
+To learn more, visit the [Specify Save Options](https://docs.aspose.com/words/net/specify-save-options/) documentation article.

 ```cpp
 class SaveOptions : public System::Object